iltmri/cis77/README.md

 Content for CIS 77 course.
 Each module will have its own folder for content.
 Use this repository to download the files necessary to complete the required work.

-If you have any questions, contact the professor.
+If you have any questions, contact Irvin Lemus on Canvas.